 Emerson Etem Contract Information:

-Signed a one-year contract with the Canucks in June 2016.
+Signed a one-year, two-way contract with the Coyotes in July of 2017.

-Etem signed a one-year contract extension with the Canucks on Monday.
+Etem signed a one-year, two-way contract with Arizona on Wednesday.

 To instantly reveal our fantasy analysis of every player – including Emerson Etem – simply subscribe now.